Eli Wallach

 Eli Herschel Wallach (/ˈiːlaɪ ˈwɒlək/ EE-ly-_-WOL-ək; December 7, 1915 – June 24, 2014) was an American film, television, and stage actor from New York City.
 Known for his character actor roles, his entertainment career spanned over six decades.
 He received a BAFTA Award, a Tony Award, and a Primetime Emmy Award.
-He also was inducted into the American Theater Hall of Fame in 1988 and received the Academy Honorary Award in 2010.
+He was also inducted into the American Theater Hall of Fame in 1988 and received the Academy Honorary Award in 2010.

 Originally trained in stage acting, he garnered over 90 film credits.
 He and his wife Anne Jackson often appeared together on stage, eventually becoming a notable acting couple in American theater.
 Wallach initially studied method acting under Sanford Meisner and later became a founding member of the Actors Studio, where he studied under Lee Strasberg.
 He played a wide variety of roles throughout his career, primarily as a supporting actor.
 He won the Tony Award for Best Supporting or Featured Actor in a Play for The Rose Tattoo (1951).

 For his debut screen performance in Baby Doll (1956), he won a BAFTA Award for Best Newcomer and a Golden Globe Award nomination.
 Among his other most famous roles are Calvera in The Magnificent Seven (1960), Guido in The Misfits (1961), Tuco ("The Ugly") in The Good, the Bad and the Ugly (1966) and Don Altobello in The Godfather Part III (1990).
 Other notable films include How the West Was Won (1962), Tough Guys (1986), The Two Jakes (1990), The Associate (1996), The Holiday (2006), Wall Street: Money Never Sleeps, and The Ghost Writer (both 2010).
 He received Primetime Emmy Award nominations for Studio 60 on the Sunset Strip (2007) and Nurse Jackie (2011).

 Early life and education

-Eli Herschel Wallach (עלי הערשל וואלך) was born on December 7, 1915, at 156 Union Street in Red Hook, Brooklyn, a son of Polish Jewish immigrants Abraham (אברהם וואלאך) and Bertha Wallach (née Schorr; בערטה שורר וואלאך) from Przemyśl.
+Eli Herschel Wallach was born on December 7, 1915, at 156 Union Street in Red Hook, Brooklyn, a son of Polish Jewish immigrants Abraham and Bertha Wallach (née Schorr) from Przemyśl.
 He had a brother and two sisters.
-He and his family were among only a few Jews in an otherwise Italian American neighborhood.
+He and his family were among only a few Jews in an otherwise Italian-American neighborhood.
 His parents owned Bertha's Candy Store.
 Wallach graduated in 1936 from the University of Texas with a degree in history.
 In a later interview, Wallach said that he learned to ride horses while in Texas, explaining that he liked Texas because "It opened my eyes to the word friendship...
 You could rely on people.
-If they gave you their word, that was it ...
+If they gave you their word, that was it...
 It was an education."

 Two years later he earned a master of arts degree in education from the City College of New York.
 He gained his first method acting experience at the Neighborhood Playhouse School of the Theatre in New York City, where he studied under Sanford Meisner.
 There, according to Wallach, actors were forced to "unlearn" all their physical and vocal mannerisms, while traditional stage etiquette and "singsong" deliveries were "utterly excised" from his classroom.